14 Strategies to Respond to the Silent Treatment Without Escalating Things

 #1.
 Dig Deep Into the Whys of the Situation

 Never assume that you know the reason for the silent treatment you are receiving.
 It worsens the situation by prolonging it.
 For example, you cannot simply figure out what is going on in your boyfriend’s mind.

-Also, not all people do it out of malice.
+Also, not all people use the silent treatment out of malice.
 For instance, your mother will never stop talking to you for the express purpose of emotionally harming you or inflicting pain upon you.

 It is possible that she has trouble expressing herself.
 Maybe she does not want you to know something she did against your will and is afraid of your reaction.
 Yes, you read that right.
 Mothers can feel scared of their child as well.

-However, there are habitual or serial emotional abusers who do it out of abhorrence.
+However, there are habitual or serial emotional abusers who do it out of malice.
 They only care about gaining control and power over you.

 They want to control you and make you feel that you are below them.
-The key here is to consciously remind yourself that you are capable of tackling such people.
+The key here is to consciously remind yourself that you are capable of handling such people.

 #2.
 Use the Sandwich Method